E-1 Visa: the visa for entrepreneurs with active trade between their country and the U.S.

 Renewals

-"The E-1 is for those who already do business with the U.S. The E-2 is for those who want to start a business in the U.S. For many Latin American entrepreneurs, the E-1 is more accessible — but they underestimate it because they don't know it."
+"The E-1 visa is for those who already do business with the U.S. The E-2 visa is for those who want to start one.
+For many LATAM entrepreneurs, the E-1 visa is more accessible — they just don't know it exists."

 Qualifying Trade

-The E-1 is not limited to the sale of physical products.
-The definition of "trade" for immigration purposes is broad and covers both goods and services.
-These are the types of trade most used by Latin American entrepreneurs:
+The E-1 visa is not limited to physical product sales.
+The definition of trade for immigration purposes is broad and covers both goods and services.
+These are the trade categories most used by LATAM entrepreneurs applying for the E-1 visa.

 📦